Recurrent neural networks: vanishing and exploding gradients are not the end of the story: The curse of memory

 \subsection{Intuition}

 Recurrent neural networks have something special: the very same update function $f_\theta$ is applied over and over.
-Therefore, modifying the parameters $\theta$ will not only influence one update, as changing the weights of a given layer in a feedforward neural network would, but all.
-As the memory of the network increases, the hidden states keep a trace of the effect of more updates.
+Therefore, modifying the parameters $\theta$ will not only influence one update, as changing the weights of a given layer in a feedforward neural network would, but all of them.
+As the memory of the network gets longer, the hidden states keep a trace of the effects of more updates.
 Hidden states thus become increasingly sensitive to parameter changes.
 This is the \textit{curse of memory}.
-We borrow the term from \cite{li_approximation_2022, wang_inverse_2024}, and note that \citet{martens_learning_2011} hypothesized that such a phenomenon could arise in RNNs and hinder their optimization.
+We borrow the term from \cite{li_approximation_2022, wang_inverse_2024}, although we use it in a different context, and note that \citet{martens_learning_2011} hypothesized that such a phenomenon could arise in RNNs and hinder their optimization.

-Let us formalize our intuition and consider the sensitivity of the hidden state $h_t$ on the parameters $\theta$:
+Let us formalize our intuition by considering the sensitivity of the hidden state $h_t$ on the parameters $\theta$:

 When information stays in the network's memory for longer, the number of non-negligible Jacobian $\sder{h_t}{{h_{t'}}}$ terms increases.
 As a result, the magnitude of this sensitivity increases when the network encodes longer-term dependencies, and learning $\theta$ becomes trickier.
-It is critical to note that this phenomenon arises even when exploding gradients are removed from the picture by constraining the eigenvalues of the recurrent Jacobian to be smaller than one and ensuring that the network dynamics remains stable.
-The rest of this section will be dedicated to studying quantitatively this behavior.
+It is crucial to observe that this phenomenon arises even when exploding gradients are removed from the picture by constraining the eigenvalues of the recurrent Jacobian to be smaller than one and ensuring that the network dynamics remains stable.
+The rest of this section will be dedicated to studying this behavior quantitatively.